Ray Denoising: Depth-aware Hard Negative Sampling for Multi-view 3D Object Detection: Methodology

-We then construct Ray Queries from the sampled $N$ reference points.
-Specifically, we use a multiple-layer perceptron (MLP) to project the normalized 3D coordinates of each point to a latent feature.
-Then, the query with the shortest distance to the center of the ground-truth (GT) object is defined as a positive query with the class label of the corresponding GT object.
-Other $N-1$ queries are assigned as background, \ie, 'no object' class.
-All $N$ Ray Queries $\boldsymbol{Q_R}$ are joined with the learnable object queries $\boldsymbol{Q_O}$ in the baseline detector and input to the transformer decoder.
-The attention mask is utilized in the self-attention operations to prevent information leakage from $\boldsymbol{Q_R}$ to $\boldsymbol{Q_O}$.
+We construct ray denoising queries from the sampled $N$ reference points.
+Specifically, a multi-layer perceptron (MLP) is utilized to project the normalized 3D coordinates of each point into a latent feature space.
+These $N$ ray denoising queries $\boldsymbol{q}_r$ are combined with the learnable object queries $\boldsymbol{q}_o$ from the baseline detector and are input into the transformer decoder.
+An attention mask is employed during the self-attention operations to prevent information leakage from the ray denoising queries to the object queries.
+The query closest to the center of the ground truth (GT) object is designated as the positive query, inheriting the class label of the corresponding GT object.
+The remaining $N-1$ queries are labeled as background, \ie, 'no object'.
+The loss for ray denoising queries adheres to the same criteria as for the learnable object queries, using Focal Loss for classification and L1 Loss for regression.
+This process ensures that the model is effectively trained to discern between true positives and false positives along the same ray.